UWSWP/uwswp.co.uk/README.md

 From fantastic socials, to charity events, inter sports club activities and even our annual domestic and foreign tours - our club is friendly, fun and is one of the largest clubs on campus.
 Here you will always feel welcome, whether you're a seasoned veteran or a brand new fresher!
 The club has been a key part of our time at uni providing fun, fitness, life long friends and support.
 It will become your extended family, and we hope you'll join us too.
 So what are you waiting for?
 Jump in and become a WUFF member for life!

-**⚠️ Note: This website is currently down for maintenance.
-A new website with more information for freshers will be up soon.**

 ## Join us

 Whether you are new to swimming or water polo, or looking to perfect your sport and compete at a high-level, you have come to the right place.